 In ANNIS you can query on different layers.
-You can, e.g. search for a string of characters in every token or you can search for the same string over whole messages (please keep in mind: this approach is very slow and can result in time-outs!).
+For example, you can search for a string of characters in every token or you can search for the same string over whole messages (please keep in mind: this approach is very slow and can result in time-outs!).
 Depending on which approach you choose for, you have to consider the surrounding environment to your search string.

-Let us look again at the phrase "the man manually attached the tube in Manchester".
-On the token level, this phrase consists of eight individual tokens:
+Let us look again at the sentence "the man manually attached the tube in Manchester".
+On the token level, this sentence consists of eight individual tokens: